+The term market can be described as any place where buyers and sellers meet, directly or through dealers, to conclude transactions.
 There are three types of market structure, i.e. perfect competition, monopoly and imperfect competition.
 Further imperfect competition can be of two types: Monopolistic competition and oligopoly.
-Due to some similarities between perfect competition and monopolistic competition, many think that these are one and use them interchangeably.
-Nevertheless, they are different, while in perfect competition, the product sold by different firms is identical, but in monopolistic competition, the firms sold near substitute products.
+In perfect competition, the product sold by different firms is identical, but in monopolistic competition, the firms sold near substitute products.

 Content: Perfect Competition Vs Monopolistic Competition